 Also known as “okra pickles,” these bring a unique flavor to any charcuterie board and add a perfectly crispy and crunchy taste to Bloody Mary’s.

-This recipe has a slight spice to it but you can easily change the flavoring to be milder or even cup up with your own using my guide for making quick-pickled vegetables.
+This recipe has a slight spice to it but you can easily change the flavoring to be milder or even cup it up with your own using my guide for making quick-pickled vegetables.

 Make as much as you like or as little, but this is a great side or condiment to bring to a gathering so share some with your friends.